FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 ## Adding the selectors

-That we can consume all of this in a simple way we can build selectors which give us back what we need when we consume it from our component.
+To make the consumption in the component clear we can build selectors which select exactly what we need from the state and provide it.

 ```
 .